apache/causeway-site/content/how-tos2/how-to-09-020-How-to-write-a-typical-domain-service.md

 Singleton &amp; request-scoped domain services
 -----------------------------------------------

-Services consist of a set of logically grouped actions, and as such follow the same conventions as for entities.
+Domain services (by which we also mean repositories and factories) consist of a set of logically grouped actions, and as such follow the same conventions as for entities.
 However, a service cannot have (persisted) properties, nor can it have (persisted) collections.

+Domain services are instantiated once and once only by the framework, and are used to centralize any domain logic that does not logically belong in a domain entity or value. *Isis* will automatically inject services into every domain entity that requests them, and into each other.

 For convenience you can [inherit](../how-tos/how-to-01-010-How-to-have-a-domain-object-be-a-POJO.html) from `AbstractService` or one of its subclasses, but this is not mandatory.